Alexey-N-Chernyshov/Innopolis_University_IR/README.md

 ## Content
 Now it has following retrieval models:
-* Boolean Retrieval (see class BooleanRetrieavalApp, BooleanRetrieval and tests)
+* Boolean Retrieval - see class BooleanRetrieavalApp, BooleanRetrieval and tests
-* Biword Retrieval (see class BiwordRetrieaval and tests)
+* Biword Retrieval - see class BiwordRetrieaval and tests

 ## Tokenization

 ### Token filtering
-* NumberFilter - eliminates numbers
+* NumberFilter - eliminates numbers - see NumberFilter

 ### Token processing
-* Normalizer
+* Normalizer - see NormilizerTokenProcessor
-* Soundex
+* Soundex - see Soundex and SoundexTokenProcessor
-* Porter's stemmer
+* Porter's stemmer - see Stemmer and StemmerTokenProcessor